NZRS/Data-Extract-Facility/docs/JobYAML.md

 | email»from | String | No | Override the default from e-mail address. |
 | email»subject | String | No | Override the default subject (default is Report: \<name\>) |

+## Multiple queries in a single job

+If the output is 'email' or 'file', it is possible to run multiple queries in a single job.
+In these cases, multiple files will be written, or multiple attachments will be included in a single e-mail.

+To achieve this, create an element called `queries`, which is an array.
+Each array should have the following keys `sql`, `filename`, `transform`, `format`, and `compress`.
+The first two keys are mandatory.
+See the examples page for an example.

+Note that the 'target\_min\_rows' and 'target\_max\_rows' values will apply to the total number of rows recorded.

 ## Frequency value

 This value tells the DEF how often the job should be run.
-It should start with the word 'adhoc', 'hourly', 'daily', 'weekly' or 'monthly', 'quarterly' optionally followed by a qualifier.
+It should start with the word 'adhoc', 'hourly', 'daily', 'weekly', 'monthly' or 'quarterly' optionally followed by a qualifier.
 You can specify that it should run after a particular time by appending 'after <time>', for example 'after 2pm'.
 For weekly jobs you can specify a day of the week with 'on <day>', for example 'on Sunday'.
 For monthly jobs, you can specify a day of the week, or 'on the <day of month>' or 'on or after the <day of month>', for example 'on the 15th'.
 Using both day of week and 'on or after the' means you can specify the day of month you want it to run.
 For example 'on Wednesday on or after the 8th' will run on the second Wednesday in the month.

 A job will always run when it is first inserted into the DEF.
 It will then be scheduled to run as per the frequency specified.
-If 'never' is specified as the frequency, the query will only be run manually.
+If 'adhoc' is specified as the frequency, the query will only be run manually.

 ## SQL